Code Health Assessment

 Quality Dimension Score Rating Key Finding Findings Count

-Reliability 3/5 Fair Unguarded null dereference on Product Detail will cause 500 errors in production 4
+Reliability 3/5 Fair Unguarded null dereference on featuredImage will crash Product Detail for products without a hero image 3

-Compatibility 4/5 Good Canary Next.js version introduces upgrade risk; experimental flags require monitoring 1
+Portability 4/5 Good Canary Next.js version with three experimental flags introduces upgrade risk 1

 Overview

-CH-001: Duplicate Shopify API Calls Across generateMetadata and Page Components
+CH-001: Duplicate API Calls in generateMetadata and Page Component

 Evidence: